adobe/generator-aio-app/generators/base-app/templates/README.md

 ## Debugging in VS Code

-While running your local server (`aio app run`), both UI and actions can be debugged, to do so open the vscode debugger and select the debugging configuration called `WebAndActions`.
+While running your local server (`aio app dev`), both UI and actions can be debugged.
+To do so follow the instructions [here](https://developer.adobe.com/app-builder/docs/guides/development/#debugging)
-Alternatively, there are also debug configs for only UI and each separate action.

 ## Typescript support for UI